GongT/baobao/@idlebox/node/etc/node.api.md

     protected processColorLabel(msg: any[], pos: number, level: string, prefix: string): void;
 }

-// Warning: (ae-missing-release-tag) "writeFileIfChange" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "writeFileIfChange" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function writeFileIfChange(file: string, data: string | Buffer): Promise<boolean>;

-// Warning: (ae-missing-release-tag) "writeFileIfChangeSync" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "writeFileIfChangeSync" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function writeFileIfChangeSync(file: string, data: string | Buffer): boolean;